Diverse Data Hub

 2. Variable Encoding

-In order to do so, we need to make sure that our response variable is encoded as an ordered factor.
-We will also take this opportunity to encode our explanatory variables as factors (and ordered factors) as needed.
+We should also encode our explanatory variables as factors (and ordered factors) as needed.

 First, we can encode our nominal categorical explanatory variables: